You need an overview in order to prioritize

 How did the Project Map already save project time & project budget?

-• Case 1 - A project was started up and the consultants of the suppliers were creating deliverables, only half the project it was found out that deliverables would not fit together.
-At that moment the project landscape map was made by us and showed that a solution architecture blueprint was missing and that three conflicting standards were used.
-Based on this visualization the decision was made to create a solution architecture blueprint, select the correct standards, and recreate some deliverables using only the correct standards.
-The project could be finished before time as a success saving time and money.
+- Case 1 - A project was started up and the consultants of the suppliers were creating deliverables, only half the project it was found out that deliverables would not fit together.
+We then made the project landscape map and showed that a solution architecture blueprint was missing, and three conflicting standards were used.
+Based on this visualization, the decision was made to create a solution architecture blueprint, select the correct standards, and recreate some deliverables using only the correct standards.
+The project could be finished before time as a success, saving time and money.

-• Case 3 - A program consisting of 5 projects was already running for three years.
-The project was running out of time, but not out of budget.
-So to deliver the project on time more and more, consultants were hired to create the planned deliverables.
-But on every deliverable created, two or three new unplanned deliverables were defined by the projects, so the time necessary to round the project increased every week.
-At that moment we created the Project Map and it shows that the business case never was approved, the was not a single document for requirements, and there was no single solution architecture blueprint giving a logical overview of all deliverables as solution components integrated.
-Based on this visualization the business case was decided to be updated and approved and the requirements Excel sheets were integrated into a single approved document.
-Next, a solution blueprint could be created showing that 70% percent of the deliverables were not necessary within the scope and context of the solution.
+At that moment, we created the Project Map, which shows that the business case was never approved, there was no document for requirements, and there was no single solution architecture blueprint giving a logical overview of all deliverables as solution components integrated.
+Based on this visualization, the business case was updated and approved, and the requirements Excel sheets were incorporated into a single approved document.
+Next, a solution blueprint could be created, showing that 70% percent of the deliverables were not necessary within the scope and context of the solution.
 This all leads to successfully rounding the project exactly on time.

 HOW to Create a Project Map?